Best Lob Wedges 2025

 Reasons to avoid

-On the lower lofts, from 46° through to 52°, we noticed a smaller head shape compared to the higher lofted options available.
+On the lower lofts, from 46° through to 52°, I noticed a smaller head shape compared to the higher lofted options available.
 The higher lofted options have less of a straight leading edge than lower lofts, but the marginally bigger heads will inspire confidence for players standing over tricky chips from difficult positions or bare lies when a lob wedge is forced into their hands.

 - Read our full Titleist Vokey SM10 Wedge Review